cloud-gov/product/rfc_responses/2021-09-01-omb-zt-strategy.md

 Page 14: An end state where every distinct application they run is in its own separate network environment

 * The current wording would seem to imply that high-level PaaSes, like cloud.gov, would no longer be acceptable.
-This would be a net negative, as we should instead be encouraging use of platforms that provide a high-level of inheritance of security controls.
+This would be a net negative, as we should instead be encouraging use of platforms that provide a high-level of inheritability of security controls.
 We suggest that this be amended to include:
   > or, in multi-tenant environments, is operated with secure tenant isolation through features such as overlay networks and mutual authentication

 Page 22: Agencies must reach the first incident logging maturity level (IL1) as described in Memorandum M-21-31